siva946/voice_assistant/README.markdown

 ```bash
 Hey VoiceVibe, what’s the weather in New York?
 ```
-VoiceVibe will fetch and narrate the forecast, with details displayed in the UI! ☀️
+Zudo will fetch and narrate the forecast, with details displayed in the UI! ☀️

 ---